Skip to main content

 Antivenoms & Q Fever Vaccine

-As part of our heritage, CSL Seqirus remains the sole provider of a unique range of products made in the national interest for the Australian government, including antivenoms and Q fever vaccine.
-As the only manufacturer in the world to supply antivenoms specific to Australia’s most venomous creatures, CSL Seqirus serves a significant public health need.
-We are committed to reducing the burden of venomous bites and stings through awareness, education and community programmes in the Asia Pacific region.
+As part of our heritage, CSL Seqirus remains the sole provider of a unique range of products made in the national interest for the Australian Government, including antivenoms and Q fever vaccine.
+As the only manufacturer in the world to supply antivenoms for venomous creatures native to Australia, CSL Seqirus serves a significant public health need.
+We are committed to reducing the burden of venomous bites and stings through awareness, education and community programs in the Asia Pacific region.

 Our Solutions